-ALAS Group recently held its annual VIP Conference, this year with a particular focus on climate changes and sustainable development.
+ALAS Group recently held its annual VIP Conference, this year with a particular focus on climate change and sustainable development.
+The Group has over the past few years developed a special interest in this area, especially in the Far East of Asia and the Indian subcontinent.

 ALAS Group welcomes National Airlines to Kathmandu carrying crucial supplies from America to help fight the pandemic in Asia.
 Executive Vice President from ALAS Group, Mr. Navin Shrestha was there to welcome the American crew.